tlevine/dada.pink/disseminate/tu-delft.rst

 Paper

+* Scan the transcript in case I can't get it in in time.
 * Run `make` in the private repository to build one PDF.
 * Go to a copy-and-mail shop with the following items.
   * Final PDF